John 16:23B-28 Reflection

 Reflections:

 In the gospel reading above, the word “ask” is mentioned five times.
 Jesus is emphasizing the need for prayer.
-He gives us the assurance the our prayers are answered because God the Father loves us since we love Jesus whom we believed came from God.
+He gives us the assurance that our prayers are answered because God the Father loves us since we love Jesus whom we believed came from God.

 We already know that real joy comes only from God.
 It is one of the gifts of the Holy Spirit.
 A Christian is joyful not because he does not encounter difficulties in life but because he or she can endure any suffering out of confidence and hope that God will help him or her and will raise him up on the last day.